The A1C or Hemoglobin A1C test is something everyone living with diabetes should be familiar with.

 The A1CNow SelfCheck I used in the video is $53.83 on Amazon (as of September 2020) for 4 tests.
 I chose this kit as it was the cheapest solution, but similar home A1C kits can be found on Amazon ranging from $60-$100 for 4 tests.

-You can also find home A1C kits in most pharmacies such as CVS and at Walmart.
+You can also find home A1C kits in most pharmacies such as CVS and Walmart.

-A1C kits that require you to collect a blood sample at home and send it to a lab is also available.
-One FDA-cleared kit that I’ve tried is the Home Access Health home A1C test which was $40 (as of September 2020).
+A1C kits that require you to collect a blood sample at home and send it to a lab are also available.

 These tests require a significantly larger blood collection (4-5 large droplets) and you can end up waiting up to 4 weeks (like I did when I tried it out) for your test results, depending on how fast the mail gets to the lab and back to you.